Litigation and eligibility: Serbia

-Natural persons may represent themselves or may be represented by a close relative or by an attorney at law.
-Legal entities may be represented by a legal representative or by an attorney at law.
+Natural persons may represent themselves or may be represented by a close relative or an attorney at law.
+Legal entities may be represented by a legal representative or an attorney at law.

 Q: To what extent is pre-trial discovery permitted?

 Evidence is collected in court procedures.
 According to the provisions of litigation procedure, all evidence and proposals for obtaining evidence must be disclosed in the original complaint.

 It is possible for the plaintiff to request the preservation of evidence.
 If it is likely that evidence could be destroyed or would be difficult to collect, the court may issue an order allowing access to premises, books, documents and databases, as well as seizure, examination and expertise.
 This may be requested even before a complaint is filed provided that the complaint is then filed within 30 days of submitting such a request.

 Q: Is cross-examination of witnesses allowed?
 If so, what form does this take?

 Hearing of witnesses is possible, although the rules of procedure do not explicitly mention cross-examination.
 The witness first gives his or her statement.
 It is then possible for the judge and the parties to ask questions in order to check or clarify this statement.

 Q: What use of expert witnesses is permitted?